-ADC CIRCUIT INFORMATION Overview
+ADC CIRCUIT INFORMATION

+Overview

-The AD7782 incorporates an analog multiplexer with a Σ - Δ ADC channel, on-chip programmable gain amplifier, and on-chip digital filtering intended for the measurement of wide dynamic range, low-frequency signals such as those in weigh-scale, strain-gage, pressure transducer, or temperature measurement applications.
+The AD7783 incorporates a Σ - Δ ADC channel, on-chip programmable gain amplifier, and on-chip digital filtering intended for the measurement of wide dynamic range, low frequency signals such as those in weigh-scale, strain gage, pressure transducer, or temperature measurement applications.

-This ADC input is buffered and can be programmed to have an input voltage range of ± 160 mV or ± 2.56 V. The input channels are configured as two fully differential inputs.
-Buffering the input channels means that the part can accommodate significant source impedances on the analog inputs and that R, C filtering (for noise rejection or RFI reduction) can be placed on the analog inputs if required.
-The device requires an external reference of ± 2.5 V nominal.
+This ADC input is buffered and can be programmed to have an input voltage range of ± 160 mV or ± 2.56 V. The input channel is configured as a fully differential input.
+Buffering the input channel means that the part can accommodate significant source impedances on the analog input and that R, C filtering (for noise rejection or RFI reduction) can be placed on the analog input if required.
+The device requires an external reference of 2.5 V nominal.
 Figure 3 shows the basic connections required to operate the part.